 “For God so loved the world that He gave His one and only Son, that everyone who believes in Him shall not perish but have eternal life.
 For God did not send His Son into the world to condemn the world, but to save the world through Him.
-Whoever believes in Him is not condemned, but whoever does not believe has already been condemned, because he has not believed in the name of God’s one and only Son.” –John3:16-18
+Whoever believes in Him is not condemned, but whoever does not believe has already been condemned, because he has not believed in the name of God’s one and only Son.”

-Ever noticed how the most recited evangelistic verse is the Gospel in a nutshell?
+Ever noticed how the most recited evangelistic verse is actually the Gospel in a nutshell?
 It begins with asserting God’s love, not His wrath.
 It’s not about judgment but salvation.
 Why? because the world is already lost/condemned.
 That is why Jesus came.
 People don’t need to be told that they are wicked and damned.
 They need to know that they are loved and that there IS HOPE and salvation in Christ!
-But here is the thing, they need to not only hear it but most importantly, SEE it in us!
+But here is the thing, they need to not only hear it but most importantly, SEE it, in us!

-They have enough bad news, biased news, fake news, and hypocritical news.
-What they need is real GOOD NEWS, the message of the Gospel not only preached to them but lived out.
+People have enough bad news, biased news, and fake news.
+What they need is real GOOD NEWS.
+They need the message of the true Gospel not only preached to them but lived out!
 They need assurance not chastisement, transformation not inspiration.